Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/shear.rst

 The three frames of the image above show the effects of shearing on the selected Objects when the *Pivot Point* is altered.
-In frame B, the *Pivot Point* is set to *Median Point* (indicated by the yellow line) and the mouse was moved to the left during the transform.
+In middle frame, the *Pivot Point* is set to *Median Point* and the mouse was moved to the left during the transform.
-In frame C, the *Pivot Point* is set to the 3D cursor which is located above the Objects (indicated again by the yellow line).
+In right frame, the *Pivot Point* is set to the 3D cursor which is located above the Objects.
 When the mouse is moved to the left during a *Shear* transform, all of the selected Objects are moved to the right as they are below the horizontal axis.
 Again, note that, the magnitude of the transform is proportional to the distance from the horizontal axis.